Passkeys for Philippine Financial Services: A Strategy Playbook

 - Address customer concerns about “what happens if I lose my phone” upfront.

-Challenges to Anticipate—and How to Overcome Them
+Challenges to Anticipate and How to Overcome Them

 - Device Compatibility – Older devices may not support modern passkey standards.
 Plan for hybrid support during the transition, but encourage customer upgrades through incentives.
+Vendors like, Ideem, support a wide variety of OS and their many versions.

 - Regulatory Acceptance – While BSP is already pushing for stronger authentication, engage with regulators early to align technical implementations with compliance requirements.